globalgov/manystates/README.md

 analysis.
 Just take a look at our vignettes [here](https://globalgov.github.io/qData/articles/user.html).

+## qPackages

+The [qData](https://github.com/globalgov/qData) ecosystem is aimed at collecting, connecting and correcting network data across issue-domains of global governance.

 While some qPackages can and do include novel data, much of what they offer involves standing on the shoulders of giants. qPackages endeavour to be as transparent as possible about where data comes from, how it has been coded and/or relabelled, and who has done the work.
-As such, we make it easy to cite both the particular datasets you use by listing the official references in the function above, as well as the package providers for their work assembling the data using the function below.
+As such, we make it easy to cite the datasets you use by listing the official references using the function above, as well as the package providers for their work assembling the data by using the function below.

 ``` r
 citation("qStates")